chantelwetzel-noaa/data_summary/doc/_main.md

 # Longnose skate
  The most recent assessment of Longnose skate was a full assessment conducted in 2019.
 Across available data, Longnose skate have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 33,762 length observations, 0 age readings, and 5,149 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 32,618 length observations, 0 age readings, and 5,149 otoliths that are available to be aged.
-In California, since 2000, a total of 9,598 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 15,826 length observations, 0 age readings, and 5,149 otoliths have been collected In Washington, since 2000, a total of 7,194 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 9,598 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 15,826 length observations, 0 age readings, and 5,149 otoliths have been collected.
+In Washington, since 2000, a total of 7,194 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 49,205 length observations, 649 age readings, and 1,647 otoliths that are available to be aged.